 If you do have to use glue to secure them, Gorilla glue is perfect for this project as it expands and fills any gaps between the screw and timber making the connection really strong and the DIY floating spice rack really secure.

-All that’s left to do add all of your spices and cook something delicious!
+All that’s left to do is add all of your jars full of spices and cook something delicious!

 I absolutely love how these shelves turned out but I wouldn’t recommend using this method for large floating shelves as the board is ultimately just stuck onto the screw.
 If you are thinking of building more substantial floating shelves that will actually carry more weight we’ve got you covered!